 However, these shared spaces will no longer be the traditional meeting rooms with large tables of old.
 Rather they will take different and flexible forms: from cafés and breakout areas to smaller meeting pods, such as our Railway Carriages, to coworking spaces and collaboration areas.
 Our Palisades II zone-dividing system allows office designers to create perfect collaboration areas that are open, rather than closed, and easily reconfigured for different tasks.
-Office zone dividers like this can be used to create 'neighbourhoods' and build modular style sections to an office that can also give a pleasant aesthetics.
+Office zone dividers like this can be used to create 'neighborhoods' and build modular style sections to an office that can also give pleasant aesthetics.
 One example, using Palisades, was with Adecco who designed this space to provide a visual barrier across their central, glass atrium without blocking out the natural sunlight, and also incorporated some soft seating for a comfortable and relaxed experience.

 Don’t stop experimenting

 In the future workplace, the most attractive feature will be the presence of a strong community with a vibrant culture.
 This is what employees will value most, and want to come to and be a part of.
 In order to foster such a healthy workspace community, the Hybrid Workplace should be a space of continuous experimentation in office design and working practices.
 By continuing to experiment, we’ll find new ways to build hybrid communities that bridge the gap those in offices and those working from home: resulting in a better experience for all employees.